LeanKhan/jumga/README.md

 [x] Create subaccount for Dispatch Rider
 [x] Attach Dispatch Rider to Shop after shop is created [x] Create shop page for Merchant
+[x] Allow Merchant add products
+[ ] Allow Merchants to update products
-[ ] Use virtual host to make shops like this: 'my-shop.jumga.store' [ ] Allow Merchant add products
+[ ] Add pictures to products
 [ ] Show products of shop on shop page
 [ ] Create home page (?)
 [ ] Allow user to buy product from Merchant
 [ ] Split payment...
 [ ] Sign in to Shop (?)

+**stretch goals**
+Features or plans that are not essential, but are cool and more challenging :)

+[ ] Use virtual host to make shops like this: 'my-shop.jumga.store' (??? hopefully ???)